Updated Sept. 21, 2021

-Total number of confirmed cases in our schools since Nov.
-2, 2020 requiring contact tracing notification (per health department guidance): 31
+The dashboard reflects confirmed cases in our schools requiring contact tracing notification (per health department guidance).

 - Our schools each have COVID site safety teams who help initiate contact tracing.
-If there are close contacts of a confirmed case, we work with the health department to notify staff and parents/guardians that there has been contact with a confirmed case.
+If there are close contacts of a confirmed case, we notify them and their families.

 Draft template for confirmed exposure email used for contact tracing.